 Do you really want to let credit card companies make 3X more off you than the prime rate?
 Of course not, unless you like getting mugged in a dark alley every month.

 Remember, stocks have historically returned between 8-10% a year since 1926.
 But from 1999 – 2018, the S&P 500 only had a 5.6% annualized return.
 Even the best performing asset, REITs, only showed a 9.9% annualized return for the 20 year period.

 You have no business outperforming the best asset class over a 20-year period by 7.1%.

 What makes an average 17% credit card interest rate even more nefarious is the fact that treasury yields have been plummeting since 2018.

-You can see from the chart below that the 10-year treasury bond yield is close to a 5-year low.
+You can see from the chart below that the 10-year treasury bond yield is still close to an all-time low.

 Credit card interest rates should be plummeting along with treasury bond yields, but they are not because they are tied to the fed funds rate and the Fed is behind the curve.
 Therefore, stay away from credit card debt and refinance your mortgage instead.

 The strength in the bond market is telling us that economic growth is expected to slow.
 Yet, credit card companies continue to press higher, as if they’re trying to squeeze every last drop out of the consumer before everything goes to hell.

 The Fed cutting rates has historically been a signal for rough times ahead.
 Yes, credit card rates should drop a little bit, but not nearly as much as you hope.
 Please make sure all your finances are in order.